 External Transactions not properly submitted are rejected.
 The Market Participant is notified of the reason for rejection and the Market Participant may then take action to submit a new External Transaction.

-External Transaction data applicable to the Day-Ahead Energy Market does not carry forward for use in the Real-Time Energy Market.
+External Transaction data applicable to the Day-Ahead Market does not carry forward for use in the Real-Time Energy Market.

 Market Participants should not include the impact of PTF losses as part of their External Transactions as PTF losses are accounted for on a financial basis through the Loss Component of the LMPs.

-Priced External Transaction purchases for the Day-Ahead Energy Market must be less than or equal to the Energy Offer Cap and equal to or above the Energy Offer Floor.
+Priced External Transaction purchases for the Day-Ahead Market must be less than or equal to the External Transaction Cap and equal to or above the External Transaction Floor.

-Priced External Transaction purchases for the Real-Time Energy Market submitted under Market Rule 1 Section III.1.10.7 must be less than or equal to the Energy Offer Cap and equal to or above the Energy Offer Floor.
+Priced External Transaction purchases for the Real-Time Energy Market submitted under Market Rule 1 Section III.1.10.7 must be less than or equal to the External Transaction Cap and equal to or above the External Transaction Floor.

-Up-to Congestion External Transactions are supported in the Day-Ahead Energy Market only and may not be offered or bid at less than $0.01/MWh or more than
+Up-to Congestion External Transactions are supported in the Day-Ahead Market only and may not be offered or bid at less than $0.01/MWh or more than

 $25.00/MWh.